 - Family Plan or pooled miles can be used

 - Open-jaw travel is applicable once at the destination

 Searching Korean Air SKYPASS Award Availability

 One of the frustrations members can encounter when booking Korean awards is the booking gate only shows award availability for the date searched.
 There is no calendar search in the booking gate itself displaying award availability.

 There is, however, an ‘Award Seat Availability‘ button found directly under the Award Booking drop-down.
 Why this function wasn't tied to the award booking process when the website was revamped, we'll never know.
 As it stands, the award search and booking functions are separate and that is one of Korean's quirks members must learn to live with.

 Increasing Your SKYPASS Miles Balance

-Part of the value in Korean Air SKYPASS come from its transfer partners.
-Having both Ultimate Rewards and SPG as transfer partners allows members to transfer points earned on some of our favorite rewards earning credit cards like those listed below:
+Part of the value in Korean Air SKYPASS come from its U.S. transfer partner, Marriott, which allows members to transfer points earned on some of our favorite rewards-earning credit cards like those listed below:

-You can also earn points via the Korean Air co-branded cards offered by US Bank, which earn up to 2 SKYPASS miles per dollar spent on Korean Air purchases, but you will get much better value from the above cards, in addition to an array of other benefits.
+You can also earn points via the Korean Air co-branded cards offered by US Bank, which earn up to 2 SKYPASS miles per dollar spent on Korean Air purchases.

 Following Korean’s website updates, booking award travel on Korean and SkyTeam partners is a fairly straightforward process.
 Rules surrounding Family Pooling and registering immediate family members can be hard to understand at first, but Korean has a page dedicated to registering family members on its website, and the agents on the Korean reservation line are knowledgeable and more than willing to walk you through the process.